 By 2015 there was an urgent need to update and re-disseminate the GPG: although 90% was still valid, its credibility was being undermined by out of date references and information.
 A series of High Court and Court of Appeal child protection cases highlighted failures to apply the GPG, resulting in poor practices that breached basic tenets of fairness and equality for PLD.

 In 2015, Tarleton and Nadine Tilbury won confirmation that the Department of Health would undertake a basic update of the GPG, with the possibility of a wider updating review to follow.
 On the basis of this, they secured ESRC IAA funding to ensure that the updated GPG would be actively promoted in the health, social care, legal and parent advocate sectors.
 This was supported by an Expert Advisory Group of national representatives from professional networks such as the Social Care Institute for Excellence, Office of the Official Solicitor, Barnardos and MENCAP.

-In the event, despite the Department's earlier assurances, it was the WTPN who both produced an updated Good Practice Guidance, publishing it under a Government licence, and promoted it to policy-makers and practitioners, alongside their Policy Bristol Briefing.
-Their hard work was widely recognised.
-In 2018, for example, Sir James Munby, then President of the Family Division, provided President’s Guidance on the updated GPG to all family court judiciary and legal practitioners.
+In the event, despite the department's earlier assurances, it was the WTPN that both produced an updated Good Practice Guidance, publishing it under a government licence, and promoted it to policy-makers and practitioners, alongside its Policy Bristol Briefing.
+The WTPN's hard work was widely recognised.
+In 2018, for example, Sir James Munby, then President of the Family Division, provided President's Guidance on the updated GPG to all family court judiciary and legal practitioners.